IfedayoAwe/The-Nips-Crib/README.md

 9. The url 'properties' points to the functions that update the user's 'username and email' respectively.
 An authentication token would be required in the header of the request and the corresponding values to the keys: 'username and email', a user can choose to update only the username or email or both, likewise is postman.
 10. The url 'profile-api' points to the functions that update the user's 'profile picture'.
 An authentication token would be required in the header of the request and the corresponding values to the key: 'image', and then the new file
 11. To use the change_password function, an authentication token is needed, an old_password, new_password and confirm_password key is necessary.
+12. To reset password, the email is needed, a new token would be sent to the User's email, keys: 'token and password' would be needed to set the new password.

 ## Contribution
 Pull requests are and new features suggestions are welcomed.